opensafely/anticoagulant-switching-research/README.md

 This is the code and configuration for our paper, 'OpenSAFELY: impact of national guidance on switching from warfarin to direct oral anticoagulants (DOACs) in early phase of COVID-19 pandemic in England'

-* The preprint version of our paper is [here](https://www.medrxiv.org/content/10.1101/2020.12.03.20243535v1) which has been made available prior to peer review.
+* The published version of our paper is [here](https://openheart.bmj.com/content/8/2/e001784.long).
 * The main analysis is in a notebook [here](https://github.com/opensafely/anticoagulant-switching-research/blob/master/notebooks/Warfarin_DOAC_rpt.ipynb), including charts and tables, with additional more detailed outputs [here](https://github.com/opensafely/anticoagulant-switching-research/tree/master/output).
 This was carried out in the very early stages of OpenSAFELY development during the pandemic and uses a deprecated method for accessing OpenSafely data involving SQL.
 See below for further details.
 * An additional notebook assessing the associated prescribing costs is [here](https://github.com/opensafely/anticoagulant-switching-research/blob/master/notebooks/DOAC_costings.ipynb).
 * Raw model outputs from the "factors associated with switching" analysis, including charts, crosstabs, etc, are [here](https://github.com/opensafely/anticoagulant-switching-research/tree/master/released_outputs)